Simplistik78/OMNI/README.md

 2. Check that coordinate text is clearly visible
 3. Verify text is white on dark background
 4. Use "Test Capture Area" to confirm position
+5. For Halnir Cave, ensure negative coordinates are being captured correctly

 ### Map Not Loading

 1. Check internet connection
 2. Verify WebView2 Runtime is installed
-3. Ensure firewall isn't blocking connection
+3. Ensure firewall isn't blocking connection to shalazam.info
 4. Try "Reset All Arrows" to refresh map
+5. Try switching maps using the right-click menu

 ### Performance Issues